Search Ask the Dietitian

 There are several electrical impedance body fat analyzers on the market.
 The problem with them is there are many variables that affect the reading.

-The Journal of the American Dietetic Association and probably the American College of Sports Medicine have advertising from companies that make these devices.
+The Journal of the Academy of Nutrition and Dietetics and probably the American College of Sports Medicine have advertising from companies that make these devices.
 They are not cheap.
 For reading, I would suggest an exercise physiology book by Frank & Vic Katch, 2 nationally known experts in this field for a description of methods to assess body fat.

 Basically one places an electrode on the dominant hand and foot.
 A small electrical charge passes through the body.
 Muscle is 70% water and fat is 15%.
 Therefore if you have more muscle, the charge moves faster.
 Problem is hydration, alcohol, menstruation all affect the results.
 The inherent errors are higher than a trained individual using calipers.
 Likewise because a body fat measurement is a snapshot in time of your muscle mass, it will change daily, but not so much that the measurement discernible changes.
 It would only be wise to re-test every 3 - 6 months for change as a result of a regular exercise program.